clefern/nestjs-tasks/README.md

 You 'll have access to the logs in real time as the user make request to the app

 Test deploy automatic
-Remove tick in "wait for CI to pass before deploy" checkbox to test deploy automatic
+Remove tick in "wait for CI to pass before deploy" checkbox to test deploy automatic, and it works, amazing make deploys automatic using github connection